-SMA

-Frequency of Verification:
+Application for 1915(c) HCBS Waiver: SC.0186.R07.02 - Jul 01, 2022 (as of Jul 01, 2022)

-Upon enrollment and at least once every two enty-four months thereafter
+Upon enrollment and at least once every twenty-four months thereafter

-Appendix C: Participant Services

-C-1/C-3: Service Specifica tion

-State laws, regulations and policies referenced in the Medicaid agency or the operating agency (if approximately agency). the specification are readily available to CMS upon request through pplicable).
+State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

-Service Type:

-Other Service property the outhouity to may ide the following additional comics not

-As provided in 42 CFR §440.180(b)(9), the State is specified in statute. requests the authority to provide the following additional service not
+As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.

-Service Title:

 Medicaid Nursing - LPN

-HCBS Taxonomy:

-Category 1: Sub-Category 1:
+Sub-Category 1:

-05 Nursing 05010 private duty nursing
+05010 private duty nursing

-Category 2: Sub-Category 2:
+Sub-Category 2:

-Category 3: Sub-Category 3:
+Sub-Category 3:

-Service Definition (Scope):

-Category 4: Sub-Category 4:
+Sub-Category 4: